YongoDavid/DEME-2024-OCTOBER/README.md

 Because of this , i am currently learing ChakraUI so i can use it very well in this project.

 Oct 18
+My Drop-box project has finally been approved and i have gotten my certificate for season3 front-end.